-Does the news coverage include a link back to the client website?
+Does the news coverage include a link back to your website?
 If it does, and the article touches on key messages or product information, suggest content syndication to keep the momentum going for weeks after the piece hits.
 By being strategic with demographic targeting and the choice of syndication networks, more key folks will see the news than having it appear in the primary publication alone.
 While syndication may not always equate to leads, it can work well for brand awareness.

 Include the article in the customer newsletter

-In addition to client newsletters, most organizations run email campaigns targeted to specific prospects that are organized to match the customer journey.
+In addition to newsletters, most organizations run email campaigns targeted to specific prospects that are organized to match the customer journey.
 If the press coverage features typical problems, solutions and best practices for the industry, consider adding another email in the series in which the news article serves as a proof point for the client solution.